-Researching for the best energy-efficient light bulbs you should look for the bulb with the longest life span that will light up a room with the least wattage usage.
-In this article, you’ll learn how I calculate light bulbs efficiency followed by my list of 11 light bulbs of different kinds that are most energy-efficient (and therefore also eco-friendly and money saving).
+Researching for the best energy-efficient Eco friendly light bulbs you should look for the bulb with the longest life span that will light up a room with the least wattage usage.
+In this article, you’ll learn how I calculate light bulbs efficiency followed by my list of 11 light bulbs of different kinds that are most energy-efficient (and therefore also Eco-friendly and money saving).

-If I had to recommended one energy-efficient light bulb that will suit most people needs it would the Hansang LED Light Bulbs.
+If I had to recommended one Eco friendly light bulb that will suit most people needs it would the Hansang LED Light Bulbs.
 These light-bulbs got a very high energy-efficiency score, they are affordable, and very long-lasting.

 How To Calculate Light Bulb Energy-Efficiency